-6. "Pharmacy benefits management" means a service provided to covered entities to facilitate the provision of prescription drug benefits to covered individuals within the state, including negotiating pricing and other terms with drug manufacturers and providers.
-Pharmacy benefits management may include any or all of the following services:

-- a. claims processing, performance of drug utilization

-review, processing of drug prior authorization

-requests, retail network management and payment of

-claims to pharmacies for prescription drugs dispensed
+- 5. "Multisource drug product reimbursement" (reimbursement) means the total amount paid to a pharmacy inclusive of any reduction in payment to the pharmacy, excluding prescription dispense fees; - 6.
+"Pharmacy benefits management" means a service provided to covered entities to facilitate the provision of prescription drug benefits to covered individuals within the state, including negotiating pricing and other terms with drug manufacturers and providers.
+Pharmacy benefits management may include any or all of the following services: - a. claims processing, performance of drug utilization review, processing of drug prior authorization requests, retail network management and payment of claims to pharmacies for prescription drugs dispensed f. adjudication of appeals and grievances related to the prescription drug benefit, or g. controlling the cost of prescription drugs;

-to covered individuals, - clinical formulary development and management services, - c. rebate contracting and administration, - d. certain patient compliance, therapeutic intervention and generic substitution programs, $\frac{\partial \mathbf{r}}{\partial \mathbf{r}}$ - e. disease management programs, - f. adjudication of appeals and grievances related to the prescription drug benefit, and/or - g. controlling the cost of prescription drugs; - 7.
-"Pharmacy benefits manager" or "PBM" means a person, business or other entity that, either directly or through an intermediary, performs pharmacy benefits management.
-The term includes a person or entity acting for a PBM in a contractual or employment relationship in the performance of pharmacy benefits management for a managed care company, nonprofit hospital, medical service organization, insurance company, third-party payor, or a health program administered by an agency of this state;

-- 8. "Plan sponsor" means the employers, insurance companies, unions and health maintenance organizations or any other entity responsible for establishing, maintaining, or administering a health benefit plan on behalf of covered individuals; and - 9.
+to covered individuals,

+- clinical formulary development and management services,

+- c. rebate contracting and administration,

+- d. certain patient compliance, therapeutic intervention and generic substitution programs, $\frac{\partial}{\partial x}$

+- e. disease management programs,

+- 7. "Pharmacy benefits manager" or "PBM" means a person, business or other entity that, either directly or through an intermediary, performs pharmacy benefits management.
+The term includes a person or entity acting for a PBM in a contractual or employment relationship in the performance of pharmacy benefits management for a managed care company, nonprofit hospital, medical service organization, insurance company, third-party payor, or a health program administered by an agency of this state; - 8.
+"Plan sponsor" means the employers, insurance companies, unions and health maintenance organizations or any other entity responsible for establishing, maintaining, or administering a health benefit plan on behalf of covered individuals; and - 9.
 "Provider" means a pharmacy licensed by the State Board of Pharmacy, or an agent or representative of a pharmacy, including, but not limited to, the pharmacy's contracting agent, which dispenses prescription drugs or devices to covered individuals. - SECTION 3.
 AMENDATORY 59 O.S.
 2021, Section 358, is amended to read as follows: - Section 358.
-A. In order to provide pharmacy benefits management or any of the services included under the definition of pharmacy benefits management in this state, a pharmacy benefits manager or any entity acting as one in a contractual or employment relationship for a covered entity shall first obtain a license from the Oklahoma Insurance Department, and the Department may charge a fee for such licensure. - B. The Department shall establish, by regulation, licensure procedures, required disclosures for pharmacy benefits managers (PBMs) and other rules as may be necessary for carrying out and
+A. In order to provide pharmacy benefits management or any of the services included under the definition of pharmacy benefits management in this state, a pharmacy benefits manager or any entity acting as one in a contractual or employment relationship for a covered entity shall first obtain a license from the Oklahoma Insurance Department, and the Department may charge a fee for such licensure.

-1 enforcing the provisions of this act.
-The licensure procedures 2 shall, at a minimum, include the completion of an application form 3 that shall include the name and address of an agent for service of 4 process, the payment of a requisite fee, and evidence of the 5 procurement of a surety bond the following:

-- 1. The name, address, and telephone contact number of the PBM; - 2.
+- B. The Department shall establish, by regulation, licensure procedures, required disclosures for pharmacy benefits managers (PBMs) and other rules as may be necessary for carrying out and enforcing the provisions of this act.
+The licensure procedures shall, at a minimum, include the completion of an application form that shall include the name and address of an agent for service of process, the payment of a requisite fee, and evidence of the procurement of a surety bond the following: - 1.
+The name, address, and telephone contact number of the PBM; - 2.
 The name and address of the PBM's agent for service of process in the state; - 3.
 The name and address of each person with management or control over the PBM; - 4.
-Evidence of the procurement of a surety bond;
+Evidence of the procurement of a surety bond; - 5.
+The name and address of each person with a beneficial ownership interest in the PBMs; - 6.
+In the case of a PBM applicant that is a partnership or other unincorporated association, limited liability corporation, or corporation, and has five or more partners, members, or stockholders: